Kr4ken-9/DAB/docs/README.md

 via commandline.
 This feature is still in progress and is not very reliable.
 You will most likely get better results configuring it manually.
 (See Help)

+### Warning

+DAB uses a modified version of discord.py listed in requirements.txt.
+As of right now, if you don't trust this version, you can replace it with the latest official discord.py from Rapptz Read more about the modified version [here](Discordpy.md).

 ### Help

 Please look at the configuration documentation to help you understand both